 Apple Pie Sugar Scrub

-Here on Ruffles and Rain Boots, we love to share our DIY bath and beauty products.
-From scrubs to shower fizzies, experimenting can go either way.
-I could fail miserably (and I do) or come up with winning combinations.
+Here on Ruffles and Rain Boots, I love to share our homemade sugar scrub recipes.
+Actually, from scrubs to shower fizzies, experimenting can go either way – I could fail miserably (and I do) or come up with winning combinations.

 Supplies for a Solid Sugar Scrub